-63. Contractual arrangements should include provisions that allow the company to reclaim variable components been awarded on the basis of information which is subsequently found to be misstated.
+63. Contractual arrangements should include provisions that allow the company to reclaim variable components of remuneration when payment is not appropriately aligned with the director's performance or when they have been awarded on the basis of information which is subsequently found to be misstated.